What I Fear Most For My Son

 Well, the fear became very much real when we received the diagnosis that our son Miguel had Global Developmental Delay (GDD).
 He has not been given an autism diagnosis yet but we’re bracing ourselves for that when we come back to the developmental pediatrician for his succeeding assessments.

 We’ve learned to cope and adjust over the last two years.
 We’re also thankful that Miguel is not a hyperactive child.
-He loves playing and is usually just contented with his toys, running in the yard, and picking ordinary objects that caught his fancy.
+He loves playing and is usually just contented with his toys, running in the yard, and picking ordinary objects that catch his fancy.

 A father's greatest fear for his special needs son